Fertility Testing Caught Her Cancer Early

 It was during this time Ami had devastating news: she was diagnosed with endometrial cancer.
 Luckily the cancer was grade 1a, meaning it hadn’t spread and was completely contained in the womb.
-The fertility testing had caught her cancer early at a very early stage but as a hysterectomy as part of the treatment, it meant she’d never be able to carry a baby.
+The female fertility testing had caught her cancer early at a very early stage but as a hysterectomy as part of the treatment, it meant she’d never be able to carry a baby.

 They came to Physician’s Surrogacy to seek help.

 The agency believes in surrogacy through friendship and it was here they met Ann.
 In January 2014 the frozen embryos were moved to a clinic nearer to Ann for treatment and she got pregnant on the first try.
 “It didn’t seem real,” says Ami.
 “After all we’d been through we couldn’t believe it was finally happening.
 We saw Ann every two to three weeks, went to every midwife appointment and got to feel our baby kick.”

 “When Eva was born Jack cut the cord and we had our first cuddle.
 We feel incredibly lucky.
 She is such a good baby, even sleeping through the night!”